Fouty7/DevOps216921/README.md

 Clone this repo
 Open Git Bash or power shell
-Cd to the directory in which your cloned files are Configure AWS account by using the command bellow
+Cd to the directory in which your cloned files are

-  aws configure
+## Steps:
+Configure AWS account by using the command bellow

+  `aws configure`

 on prompt enter the Access Key and Secrete Key to create any stack, find the <template-body>.yml and matching <parameter>.json files and type the commands below.

-  aws cloudformation create-stack --stack-name <value> --template-body file://<value> --parameters file://<value>
+  `aws cloudformation create-stack --stack-name <value> --template-body file://<value> --parameters file://<value>`

 to verify stack creation, go to AWS Console, CloudFormation or enter the command below in CLI

-  aws cloudformation describe-stacks
+  `aws cloudformation describe-stacks`

 to update a stack after making your changes type the command

-  aws cloudformation update-stack --stack-name <value> --template-body file://<value> --parameters file://<value>
+  `aws cloudformation update-stack --stack-name <value> --template-body file://<value> --parameters file://<value>`

 to delete a stack, enter the command

-  aws cloudformation delete-stack --stack-name <value>
+  `aws cloudformation delete-stack --stack-name <value>`